Ready for

 Alex and his family on the Via Appia Antica in Rome

-Hi!
-I’m Alex, a British historian with an MPhil in Roman History from the University of Oxford.
+I’m Alexander Meddings, a British-born historian with an MPhil in Roman History from the University of Oxford.
 I’ve been in Italy for 11 years, working as a writer and a tour leader in Rome.
-I’ve studied my Suetonius, come to terms with Cicero, and got to grips with Gibbon—all so you don’t have to.
+I’ve studied my Suetonius, come to terms with Cicero, and got to grips with Gibbon—all so you don’t have to—and I regularly feature as a guest on the BBC History Hit podcasts Betwixt the Sheets and After Dark.

 I’m an ETOA guide, tour leader for ACIS (the American Council for International Studies), and part of the guiding team for the Regional Park of the Appia Antica: my favourite hidden gem in Rome.

 I love the juicy details from Roman history: the sex lives of the Caesars; damnatio memoriae (the ‘cancelling’ of disgraced figures).
-And we could talk for hours about the emperor Caligula, whose f*ckboy behaviour I discussed at length on a recent BBC History Hits podcast (which you can stream directly below).
+And we could talk for hours about the emperor Caligula, whose reign I discussed on a recent podcast you can stream below.

 Featured in